ITesserakt/Stonks-game/docs/tui.md

 button.applyAction(SceneChangedCommand(...)); // when user clicks on this button, act method will be called
 ```

-We can even chain simple commands to build more complex.
+We can even chain simple commands to build more complex ones.

-> Note: every command `A` that can be chained should extends `CloneCommand<A>` class
+> Note: every command `A` that can be chained should extend `CloneCommand<A>` class

 ```c++
 auto complex = HideCommand(...) + HideCommand(...) + KillSomeoneCommand(...)